Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 when you don't care about pointing directly at the enemy, and you wish to prioritize "cutting the circle" on a fast orbiter, or if you want to ram the enemy.
 Set to "false" if it is more important to orient yourself in relation to the enemies current position during the attack run, for example if all your weapons are in a fixed-forward firing position.
-Future altitude is also estimated, for when "MatchTargetAltitude" is true.

-    UsePredictiveGuidance = false
+    UsePredictiveGuidance = true

 AltitudeOffset is useful when you wish to create multiple vehicles of the same type, and you don't want to individually set all the various altitude settings so they won't crash into each other.
 This value adjusts CruiseAltitude, MaxAltitude, MatchAltitudeOffset, and MinMatchingAltitude simultaneously.
 You can also give it two table values, e.g. {0,100}.
-This will randomly generate an offset in the range [0,100], so your aircraft may be less likely to collide with other's of it's kind.
+This will randomly generate an offset in the range between 0-100, so your aircraft may be less likely to collide with other's of it's kind.

     AltitudeOffset = 0